-This copy of the Four Gospels is the most important Armenian manuscript in the Library’s collection.
-It is lavishly illuminated, as demonstrated by the rich and inventive decoration of these tables, including trees and plants, and peacocks and partridges.
+This lavishly illuminated copy of the Four Gospels is the most important Armenian manuscript in the Library’s collection.

 It was commissioned for the monastery of Awag Vank’, near Erzindjan (modern Erznka) in Armenia, and created there.
-Like so many manuscripts from Armenia, these Gospels have had a chequered life.
+Like so many manuscripts from Armenia, these Gospels’ travels tell a story of their own.
 An inscription in the manuscript dated 1605 comments on the persecution of Christians, noting that ‘... we have been destroyed from the foundations, and we have fled and come to the metropolis Constantinople, and we have brought this wonderful Gospel with us’.

 What alphabet is used in this manuscript?

 The text in the Awag Vank’ Gospels is written in the distinctive curvilinear shapes of the Armenian alphabet, devised in 405 by the Armenian monk Mesrop Mashtots.
 The invention of the alphabet was the beginning of Armenian literature, and has helped to reinforce both religious and national unity through Armenia’s turbulent history.

 - Article by:

 An overview of articles and British Library resources relating to Christianity.

 - Erica C D Hunter